 Capital Gains and Cryptocurrency

-Capital gains are profits realized from selling or trading capital assets.
-Capital assets traditionally refer to property like stocks, bonds, real estate, collectible art pieces, vehicles, or precious metals.
+Capital gains are profits realized from the sale or trade of capital assets.
+Capital assets traditionally refer to property, such as stocks, bonds, real estate, collectible art pieces, vehicles, or precious metals.

 Today, the IRS considers all digital assets, including cryptocurrency and NFTs, as capital assets.
 Consequently, if you profit from the trade or sale of these assets, you are realizing capital gains.

 All capital gains are subject to taxation in the United States.
 In other words, selling and trading crypto affects your tax liability, like selling real estate or trading gold.
-If you exchange cryptocurrency for more than you initially paid, it will create a capital gain during the year.
+If you exchange cryptocurrency for more than you initially paid, it will result in a capital gain for the year.

 Cryptocurrency Tax Rates